-- Because program revitalization is an academic and professional matter, the District will rely primarily on the Academic Senate for its implementation; - Program revitalization is different from program review, but is an outgrowth of the program review process. - Criteria for identifying at-risk programs in need of revitalization are clear and include evidence supported by qualitative and quantitative data, including but not limited to: - long-term trends over several years of enrollment history; - o projections for continued declining enrollment; - success and retention rates over several years; - o changes in the academic discipline in terms of articulation changes established by transfer colleges and universities that affect the viability of program offerings; and - o other factors that demonstrate that the program is in decline and predict it will continue to decline.
+- Because program revitalization is an academic and professional matter, the District will rely primarily on the Academic Senate for its implementation; - Program revitalization is different from program review, but is an outgrowth of the program review process. - Criteria for identifying at-risk programs in need of revitalization are should be clear and include evidence supported by qualitative and quantitative data, including but not limited to: - o long-term trends over several years of enrollment and course offering history; - o projections for continued declining enrollment; - success and retention rates over several years as they correspond to the institution-set standards; - o changes in the academic discipline in terms of articulation changes established by transfer colleges and universities that affect the viability of program offerings; and - o other factors that demonstrate that the program is in decline and predict it will continue to decline.